kopsis/starr-ridge-hoa/_posts/handbook/2023-01-31-management-website.markdown

 Your *Account Number* can be found on your most recent Starr Ridge quarterly fee invoice.
 Your name or address should also match what's shown on your invoice.
-Make sure to use a current/valid email address since your login info will be sent to that address.
-The management company will only use this address for emails related to your account and email "blasts" authorized by the Board of Directors.
-You should not get other unsolicited emails from the management company (if that happens, let the Board know).
+Make sure to use the email address you already have "on file" with Mission Management.
+If eUnify doesn't find your email address in the system, it won't be able to complete your registration.

 Complete all the form fields and click the green *Get Initial Login Info* button.
-The management company will review your information and send login details to the email address you specified in the form.
-Allow at least one business day for this process.
+The system will send login details to your registered email address.

 Note that the email will likely come from *eunify@missionmanagement.biz*.
-Many email systems (including GMail) tend to think these emails are "spam".
-If you haven't seen your login email after a couple of business days, be sure to check your "spam" folder.
+Some email systems (including GMail) think these emails are "spam".
+If you haven't seen your login email after a short time, be sure to check your "spam" folder.
+Note that if you add this email address to your addressbook, it will usually prevent messages from being incorrectly marked as "spam".

 Once you have your initial login information, enter it on the [Starr Ridge eUnify Page][str-eunify] login form, click the *Remember Me* checkbox, then